jhasanov/JML/README.md

 - param id – index of the activation node (all index and numbering starts with 1);
 - param MF - membership function of the Activation layer’s node (Only BELL or SIGMOID is possible)
 - input id – index of the received input node.
+- ruleInputCnt - number of inputs of each rule
 - OPERATION - type of operation is Rule layer (Only AND or OR is possible)

 ##### Optional tags: